bradclawsie/rscs/README.md

 ### How is output delivered?

 JSON which is trivial: `{"Value":"your value"}`.
 Extend it if you want.

+### Okay, you use JSON to encapsulate values...but...

+If you want to store *your* JSON in **RSCS** and not have to worry about escaping quotes, base64 encode it.

+### But if I base64 all my values, I have to do some work to decode them.

+Yes.
+This is a minimal service.
+Extend it for your needs or write a library somewhere else that understands the shape of your values.

 ### The default daemon is http!
 Yuck!